acdh-oeaw/apis-core-rdf/docs/source/configuration.rst

 allows to merge several entities in one target entity at once.
 ``search`` is an array and sets the fields that the search field searches.
 ``form_order`` defines the order of the fields in the metadata form of the respective entity.
-``table_fields`` sets the default columns to show in the list views.
+``form`` allows you to set a custom form for the entity, instead of the default `apis_entities.forms.GenericEntityForm` ``table_fields`` sets the default columns to show in the list views.
 ``additional_cols`` allows to set the columns that user can add to the result view.
 ``relations_per_page`` allows to set the number of relations listed before pagination begins